Matatika/matatika-build/README.md

 # matatika-build

-Scripts and helm charts for development and production services.
+Scripts and helm charts for deployment of the Matatika Platform services.

-# PRODUCTION
+# Azure AKS

 Production scripts for Azure managed kubernetes service can be found in ./azure-mks